Miltonly/Streets/Duignan Crescent

 Who is Duignan Crescent a good fit for?

-Duignan Crescent suits families who value a quiet crescent with park access and good school catchment, and who are willing to accept a longer Toronto commute.
-It also works for buyers seeking townhouse living with more space than a condo.
+It suits families who want a quiet crescent with park access and good schools, and who accept a longer Toronto commute for more space and calm.

 Selling on Duignan